AshishKrPandey1234/Ecommerce-Backend/README.md

 ## 🛒 E-Commerce Platform (Spring Boot – Backend Practice)

-Hi, I’m Ashish Kumar Pandey.
+Author: Ashish Kumar Pandey

-This repository is part of my learning journey in Spring Boot backend development.
-I have built this project to understand how a real e-commerce backend works step by step — starting from controllers, service layer, REST APIs, and Postman testing.
+This project is a Spring Boot backend implementation of an e-commerce category management module.
+It follows a layered architecture and exposes RESTful APIs with proper separation of public and admin endpoints.
+All APIs are tested using Postman.

+<img width="632" height="907" alt="image" src="https://github.com/user-attachments/assets/6ce4cb41-b520-4a46-8d9a-2f3eafb02300" />

 This project focus on:
-<img width="632" height="907" alt="image" src="https://github.com/user-attachments/assets/6ce4cb41-b520-4a46-8d9a-2f3eafb02300" />

 * Client → Server communication
 * REST API design
 * Layered architecture (Controller → Service → Model)